s3604730/PiotAssignment2/README.md

 * python3 -m pip install PyMySQL

 # How To Run It
+* Configure MasterPiSocket.py and ReceptionPiSocket.py to both pi's private ip
+* Run consoleMain.py and enter authentication key given from browser prompt
-* Run consoleMain.py and then run main.py on the pi.
-ConsoleMain will remain idle while the user interacts with the menu in main.py.
+* Run consoleMain.py on the reception Pi and main.py on the master pi.
+* The reception pi remains idle while the user interacts with the master pi